Nicholas-Parise/Restaurant-Rating/backend/README.md

 ## Status
 GET /status → Get API status

-## Users
+## users
-**GET /users → Get logged in user profile and categories
+**GET / → Get logged in user profile and categories
-PUT /users → Update logged in user profile
+PUT / → Update logged in user profile
-DELETE /users → Delete logged in user account
+DELETE / → Delete logged in user account
-GET /users/:id → Get specific user profile
+GET /:id → Get specific user profile
-POST /users/upload → upload a profile picture**
+POST /upload → upload a profile picture
+GET /search → search for users given a query**

+## favourites
+**GET /favourites → get all favourited restaurants
-**POST /users/categories/:categoryId → Assign a category to logged in user
+GET /favourites/:restaurant_id' → Add a favourites restaurant to logged in user
+DELETE /favourites/:restaurant_id → remove a favourites restaurant from logged in user**

+## bookmarks
+**GET / → get all bookmarked restaurants
+GET /:username → get all bookmarked restaurants from provided user
-POST /users/categories → Assign an array of categories to logged in user
+POST /:restaurant_id' → Add a bookmark restaurant to logged in user
-Put /users/categories/:categoryId → updates a users love or hate value
-Put /users/categories → updates an array of categories to logged in user
-DELETE /users/categories/:categoryId → Remove a category from logged in user
+DELETE /:restaurant_id → remove a bookmarked restaurant from logged in user**

+## friends
-DELETE /users/categories → Remove an array of categories from logged in user**
+**GET / → get all friends of logged in user

-## Wishlists
-**POST /wishlists/ → Create a wishlist (also creates a membership)
-GET /wishlists/ → Get list of wishlists (where user is a member)
+GET /:username → get all friends of specific user by username
-GET /wishlists/:id → Get wishlist details (must be member)
-PUT /wishlists/:id → Update wishlist (provide desired attributes to edit, must be the owner)
-DELETE /wishlists/:id → Delete wishlist (must be the owner)**

-**GET /wishlists/:id/members → Get all members in a specific wishlist
-POST /wishlists/:id/members → Add a member to an wishlist
+POST /:username → Add a friendship request from logged in user to provided user
+POST /:username/accept → Accept a friendship request from provided user
+POST /:username/deny → Deny a friendship request from provided user
-DELETE /wishlists/:id/members → Remove a member from wishlist
+DELETE /:username → Remove a friend (provided user)**
-PUT /wishlists/:id/members → Update a members status (blind/owner)
-POST /wishlists/members → make logged in user a member of the wishlist given the share_token**

-**POST /wishlists/:id/duplicate → Duplicate the wishlist
-GET /wishlists/:id/items → Get all items in a wishlist (and contributions)
-GET /wishlists/share/:token → get the shared wishlist
-POST /wishlists/share → share the wishlist to email, if user exists membership added.
-Else send email**

 # Server Architecture
 ![Screenshot of Server Architecture.](server-architecture.png)